Skip to main content

 • Explore issues of recruitment and retention of rural health care providers.

-• Identify effective strategies for dealing with challenges facing rural health care providers.
+• Identify effective strategies for dealing with challenges facing rural healthcare providers.

 How to become a Rural Nurse Fellow